Timendus/chip8-test-suite/README.md

 your modes produce the same wrapping and clipping results, and see which errors pop up after that.

-Wondering why testing `hires` has been added, or how a quirk can possibly be enabled in only one of the modes?
-You can [read the full story here](./why-v5-breaks-compatibility.md).
+Wondering why testing `hires` has been added, or if a quirk can ever be enabled in only one of the modes?
+Or just wondering why SUPER-CHIP has a "legacy" and a "modern" version of the test?
+You can [read the full story here](./legacy-superchip.md).

 ### More information